masukomi/oho/README.md

 An `oho` executable will be created in the current directory.
 Just move that into your PATH and follow the Usage instructions.

+## Caveats
+There are many, _many_ escape sequences that are used in terminals.
+Oho supports ANSI 3/4 bit (basic and high intensity), 8 bit, & 24 bit color codes as well as ITU's T.416 / 8613-6  color codes.

+"Screen mode" escape sequences are _not_ supported.
+In general, this isn't going to be an issue.
+For example: `^[=5;7h` would tell a terminal to render as 320 x 200 in Black & White mode.
+To support that would require reformatting your text, and making a judgement call about which colors should be converted to black, and which to white.
+Currently oho does not address formatting issues or make judgement calls about colors.
+If, however, you feel like implementing this, Pull Requests will be happily accepted.

 ## Development

 If you're adding new functionality or fixing a bug in existing functionality